Data Quality

 - indsl.data_quality.completeness.completeness_score(x: Series, cutoff_good: float = 0.8, cutoff_med: float = 0.6, method_period: str = 'median') str

-Completeness score
+Completeness score.

-Function to determine the completeness of a time series from a completeness score.
+This function determines the completeness of a time series from a completeness score.
 The score is a function of the inferred data sampling period (median or minimum of timestamp differences) and the expected total number of data points for the period from the sampling frequency.
 The completeness score is defined as the ratio between the actual number of data points to the expected number of data points based on the sampling frequency.
 The completeness is categorized as good if the score is above the specified cutoff ratio for good completeness.
 It is medium if the score falls between the cutoff ratio for good and medium completeness.
 It is characterized as poor if the score is below the medium completeness ratio.

-- Parameters
+- Parameters:

 x – Time series